 While everyday life is filled with routine ups and downs, people with bipolar deal with mood swings that are much more severe and extreme.
 The mood swings are often accompanied by changes in sleep, energy levels, and the ability to think or reason clearly.
 The symptoms are often so severe that they can damage relationships and make it extremely difficult to hold a job or go to school.
 Even worse, the symptoms have the potential to be dangerous.
 Some who struggle with the disorder will inflict self-harm, or attempt suicide.

 People with bipolar disorder go through intense emotional changes that are very different from usual mood and behavior.
-In DSM-5, bipolar and related disorders are given a chapter on their own, between depressive disorders and schizophrenia spectrum disorders.
+In the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), bipolar and related disorders are given a chapter on their own, between depressive disorders and schizophrenia spectrum disorders.
 These include bipolar I disorder, bipolar II, and cyclothymic disorder.
 The DSM-5 seems to concur with the idea that there has been an under-recognition of bipolar in our communities.

 It’s often difficult to pinpoint a mental illness because of the wide variety that exists, and bipolar is no exception to that observation.
 Here are some of the most common signs associated with bipolar disorder.:

 Bipolar is characterized by its up-and-down episodes of mania and depression.
 During a manic phase, some people can break away from reality.
 Hypomania is a symptom of the disorder and is a high-energy state where the individual feels upbeat and hasn’t lost their grip on reality.
 It can be an enjoyable and creative state, and some view this as the upside of the disorder.